alexandrosb88/duplicate_merge/README.md

 This is a simple application in Python for locating duplicates in a wordlist, merging them and sorting the final list in alphabetical order.

+This tool and the consequent list can serve multiple purposes, such as cybersecurity projects (dictionary attacks etc.)

 You can see a sample of the application running below:

 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](εικόνα_2023-07-07_222042804.png)